sknadella87/azure-static-web-app/README.md

-# azure-static-web-app (Terraform code does not work for USGOV cloud)
+# azure-static-web-app (Terraform code DOES NOT work for USGOV cloud)
 Deploy website to Azure Static Web App

 ---